nvpnathan/nvpnathan.github.io/_posts/2019-11-3-Developer-SRE-Toolset.md

 ---
 ### General

-I left this part up to you(except Brew :grin:).
+I left this part up to you(except `brew` :grin:).
 Brave as a browser has started to grow on me and I've used Tunnelblick for my VPN client for many years.

 - [Brew](https://brew.sh/)
 - [Tunnelblick](https://tunnelblick.net/)